drghirlanda/alex/Docs/AlexManual.md

 ## The `Parameters.csv` file {#global}

 The `Parameters.csv` file contains some parameters that affect the whole experiment.
-Here is a sample file (as above, the file is in CSV format, displayed here as a table for legibility):
+Here is a sample file:

 Parameter       Value
 ---------       -----